Titles and Roles

 - Assistant Professor, Department of Hematology and Medical Oncology

 - Research Program

-Dr. Olson is a member of the Discovery and Developmental Therapeutics research program at Winship Cancer Institute of Emory University, He is also an active member of several professional societies including Society for Immunotherapy of Cancer, American Association for Cancer Research, and American Association of Immunologists.
+Dr. Olson is a member of the Cancer Immunology Research Program at Winship Cancer Institute of Emory University, He is also an active member of several professional societies including Society for Immunotherapy of Cancer, American Association for Cancer Research, and American Association of Immunologists.

 Dr. Olson obtained his PhD in Cancer Biology from University of Wisconsin in Madison, Wisconsin, where he also completed his post-doctoral fellowship.